bonanov/Electron-Image-Viewer/README.md

 ### Linux

 Download [latest release](https://github.com/Bonanov/Electron-Image-Viewer/releases), unpack and run `./image-viewer`.
-You are going to need *graphicsmagick* installed.
+You need to have *graphicsmagick* installed.
-It is probably will work without it, but some features like zooming, and file info may not work correctly.
+It probably will work without it, but some features may not work correctly.

 ### macOS, Windows